Thursday, September 26, 2024

 $$\exists n\in\mathbb{N}\;[n^{2}+1=10]$$

-The essense of an existence proof is to demonstrate an object exists which satisfies the given conditions.
+The essence of an existence proof is to demonstrate an object exists that satisfies any given conditions.
 Calculating, deriving, or even guessing, what that object is, is not the central point.

 Maths